HPV vaccine: Help your kids prevent cancer

 “A majority of people in the world have been exposed to HPV,” Milbourne says.

-In fact, the chance of someone being exposed to HPV during their lifetime is 80%.
+In fact, the chance of a man or woman being infected with HPV during their lifetime is 80%.
 But that isn’t cause for panic.
 For most people, the immune system eliminates it before it becomes a problem.

 When should I get HPV testing?